HL7/fhir-us-ph-library/input/pagecontent/StructureDefinition-us-ph-condition-encounter-diagnosis-intro.md

 * US Public Health Patient as the Condition.subject
 * verificationStatus guidance: in the case of a condition being mistakenly entered into the system and later corrected, set to 'entered-in-error'

+Note: A suspected diagnosis is identified by the code used, e.g. 772152006 | Measles suspected | SNOMED CT

 ### Represented USCDI+ Data Elements